 What is remanufacturing?
 Remanufacturing is a standardized industrial process where cores are returned to same-as-new, or better, condition and performance.
 It should not be confused with refurbishing which only repairs parts where needed to restore full functionality hence usability and performance are lackluster.

 What about performance?
 The perception that latest would be greatest gives a false sense of assurance for technology users to keep driving IT equipment refreshes, despite knowing the devastating environmental and climate impact caused by these growing e-wastes.
-However, according to a study by Cranfield University (US), remanufactured computers perform at 93% – 97% of the performance of brand new computers.
+However, according to a study by Cranfield University (UK), remanufactured computers perform at 93% – 97% of the performance of brand new computers.

 The study compared the performance of new and remanufactured laptops in order to discover the real differences from a standard office user’s perspective, using industry standard PC benchmarking tool with comprehensive, verifiable office application benchmark that utilizes popular office productivity software, simulating workloads representative of the modern day office user.